-Members of the Association shall be categorised as Accredited, Candidate, or Associate Members.
+Members of the Association shall be categorised as Professional, Candidate, or Associate Members.

 Provision is also made for any person to join the Association as a Friend, subject to their support for the aims and objectives of the Association; or any Association or Body may join the Association as an Institutional Member, subject to their support for the aims and objectives of the Association.
-Neither of these categories can be accredited and nor do they have voting rights.
+Neither of these categories has professional status and nor do they have voting rights.